stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 entry FIFO queue.
 This is much less than the Pentium Pro which contains 40 slots.
 The OCB receives a single instruction at time from the decoder and broadcasts the oldest instruction for other components to see.
-Instructions are retired after execution writeback is complete.
+Instructions are retired after execution write back is complete.

 If the OCB output indicates a branch instruction or an exception, branch logic is invoked.
-Instead of waiting for writeback to a register the writback logic in the Marocchino will perform the branch operations.
+Instead of waiting for write back to a register the write back logic in the Marocchino will perform the branch operations.
 This may include flushing the OCB.
 Special care is taken to handle branch delay slot instruction execution.

-The OCB is different from a traditional Tomasulo Reorder Buffer (ROB) in that it does not store any execution writeback results.
+The OCB is different from a traditional Tomasulo Reorder Buffer (ROB) in that it does not store any execution write back results.

 Each OCB entry stores:

  - The Instruction ID `extaddr`
  - The type of instruction
- - The register destination addresses used for writeback
+ - The register destination addresses used for write back
  - Any Fetch and Decode exceptions

 This can be seen as defined by the `ocbi` and `ocbi` wire buses in